 (c) Payments for tribes may be made according to section 256B.0625 or other relevant federally approved rate setting methodology for child welfare targeted case management provided by Indian health services and facilities operated by a tribe or tribal organization.

-(d) Payment for case management provided by county or tribal social services contracted vendors shall be based on a monthly rate negotiated by the host county or tribal social services.
-The negotiated rate must not exceed the rate charged by the vendor for the same service to other payers.
-If the service is provided by a team of contracted vendors, the county or tribal social services may negotiate a team rate with a vendor who is a member of the team.
-The team shall determine how to distribute the rate among its members.
+(d) Payment for case management provided by county contracted vendors must be calculated in accordance with section 256B.076, subdivision 2.
+Payment for case management provided by vendors who contract with a Tribe must be based on a monthly rate negotiated by the Tribe.
+The rate must not exceed the rate charged by the vendor for the same service to other payers.
+If the service is provided by a team of contracted vendors, the team shall determine how to distribute the rate among its members.
 No reimbursement received by contracted vendors shall be returned to the county or tribal social services, except to reimburse the county or tribal social services for advance funding provided by the county or tribal social services to the vendor.

 (e) If the service is provided by a team that includes contracted vendors and county or tribal social services staff, the costs for county or tribal social services staff participation in the team shall be included in the rate for county or tribal social services provided services.
 In this case, the contracted vendor and the county or tribal social services may each receive separate payment for services provided by each entity in the same month.
 To prevent duplication of services, each entity must document, in the recipient's file, the need for team case management and a description of the roles and services of the team members.